1998 Rose Bowl

+This was the last time Michigan won the Rose Bowl until 2024, when they defeated the Alabama Crimson Tide 27-20.

 Pre-game activities

 On Tuesday, October 21, 1997 - Tournament of Roses President Gareth A. Dorn chooses 17-year-old Purdy Tran, a senior at Westridge School & a resident of Arcadia, California, to become the 80th Rose Queen to reign over the 109th Rose Parade and the 84th Rose Bowl Game.
 Miss Tran is the 1st Vietnamese-American young woman to capture the title in royal court history.

 The game was presided over by the 1998 Tournament of Roses Royal Court and Rose Parade Grand Marshal Carol Burnett.
 Members of the royal court are: Princesses Grace Huang, San Marino, San Marino High School; Kristen Kneier, San Marino, San Marino High School; Leslie Marrero, Pasadena, John Muir High School; Lauren Poindexter, La Canada Flintridge, La Canada High School; Amber Ross, Pasadena, Blair High School; and Kate Sargeant, La Canada Flintridge, Blair High School.

 Teams

 Michigan Wolverines

 Michigan earned the right to play in the 84th Rose Bowl game by going through the entire regular season undefeated.
-With a dominating defense led by Heisman Trophy-winning cornerback Charles Woodson and All-American defensive end Glen Steele and a resourceful offense led by quarterback Brian Griese, the Wolverines went 11-0, yielding only 144 points.
+With a dominating defense led by Heisman Trophy-winning cornerback Charles Woodson and All-American defensive end Glen Steele and a resourceful offense led by quarterback Brian Griese, the Wolverines went 11–0, yielding only 144 points.
 Lloyd Carr was in his third season as the head coach.
 They defeated preseason top 5 Colorado, 27-3 in the season opener on September 13.
 Michigan defeated Notre Dame, 21-14 on September 27.
 Two-time Big Ten champion Northwestern was a 23-6 victim on October 11.
 The Iowa game on October 18 was the closest call as the Wolverines trailed 21-7 at halftime before rallying to win 28-24.
 Michigan stormed into Spartan Stadium on October 25 and subdued the Michigan State Spartans 23-7.
+On November 8, a day termed "Judgment Day", Michigan went on the road and dominated undefeated #3 Penn State 34-8.
 On November 22, it was #1 (Michigan) vs. #4 (Ohio State) for the right to represent the Big Ten in the Rose Bowl.
 Thanks to an interception returned for a touchdown and a Charles Woodson 77-yard punt return for a touchdown, Michigan defeated Ohio State 20-14 to finish 11-0, 8-0.
 The Wolverines entered the Rose Bowl ranked #1 in the AP and coaches' poll.
 With the 21-16 Rose Bowl win over Washington State, the Wolverines would claim the Associated Press (AP) national championship, as well as the Grantland Rice Award (Football Writers Association of America) and MacArthur Bowl (National Football Foundation and Hall of Fame trophy).